Communities

 • The extreme success case happens rarely and essentially gives two attemps at the test to fail, so it will not affect the big picture, but it will somewhat improve the chances of success, especially where the skill level is high.
 A reasonable relative change, but still a small absolute one.

-#1: Initial revision by user avatar tommi‭ · 2023-10-30T06:06:52Z (7 months ago)
+#1: Initial revision by user avatar tommi‭ · 2023-10-30T06:06:52Z (about 1 year ago)

 Ignoring the extreme success case for now, and supposing the skill gives a probability p of success, then the probabilities of succeeding on the skill roll and then failing the learning roll (that is, getting the increase) is p(1-p).
 This is a parabel with top at 1/2 and zeros at 0 and 1.
 It is symmetric as all parabels are.
 (The function is a second degree polynomial with a negative highest order term.)